Pricing for Profit: How to Increase End of Year Profit Results by 2-4% in 2019 💵

 What matters is team mix and capability.
 Namely, drive, persistence to get results, and expert and diverse problem-solving capability.

-In this article, we discussed five things that make a world class pricing team generate significantly more profit for their businesses than average pricing teams.
+We discussed five things that make a world-class pricing team generate significantly more profit than average pricing teams.
 Namely, their ability to:

 - Prove their profit value regarding dollars and cents